Nerogar/OneTrainer/docs/ProjectStructure.md

 These are the currently supported module types:

 - dataLoader: A data loader is responsible for loading samples during training.
-OneTrainer is using [MGDS](https://github.com/Nerogar/MGDS) as a library to implement these data loaders, which is a custom graph based data loader implementation.
+OneTrainer is using [MGDS](https://github.com/Nerogar/MGDS) as a library to implement these data loaders, which is a custom graph-based data loader implementation.
 - model: A model holds weights, optimizers and related data that are needed during training.
 - modelLoader: A model loader loads the model to train on into the internal representation.
 Model loaders support